wolfgangasdf/reftool5/README.md

 Import / export possibilities:

 * You can import a tree-like folder structure containing PDFs.
-* You can export a bibtex database.
+* You can export a topic to a bibtex database (e.g., for writing a paper).
 * If you need more, create an issue on bitbucketor just write your own routine!
 * For synchronization with tablets for reading:
+    * make a topic where you copy the documents that should be synchronized (e.g. "000-tablet")
     * Use `topic -> export documents` to copy PDFs to a certain folder.
 Existing files will be compared on the byte-level and reported, you can decide if they will be overwritten or ignored.
     * Use some other program to synchronize the folder with your tablet, add annotations to pdfs etc, and synchronize again.
-    * Use `tools -> update PDFs` to put the PDFs back into reftool.
+    * Use `topic -> update PDFs` to put the PDFs back into reftool.
 The selection is based on filename, so don't rename them.
 The PDFs will again be compared on byte-level, and the result presented.
 You can decide if the changed documents will be deleted after import.

 Hints: